karstenw/nodebox-pyobjc/README.md

 ==========

 ### The download includes the NodeBox-Library.
 When first starting NodeBox, go to the preferences and set the Library folder to the included folder.

+#### 1. Open the script "install-conceptnet-database.py" and run it.
+This installs the conceptnet database

+#### 1. Open the script "download_corpora.py" and run it.
+This installs the NLTK database and downloads some data.

 #### Differences from the official version: